 \end{prp}

-Recall that the equation is reducible when the Svalue of a shift operator vanishes (Proposition \ref{Sred}), and that if an equation is connected by a shift operator with a reducible equation, it is also reducible (Theorem \ref{red_atoap}).
-So the Svalues above and the shift operators (Theorem \ref{shiftopE6}) lead to
+Recall that the equation is reducible when the S-value of a shift operator vanishes (Proposition \ref{Sred}), and that if an equation is connected by a shift operator with a reducible equation, it is also reducible (Theorem \ref{red_atoap}).
+So the S-values above and the shift operators (Theorem \ref{shiftopE6}) lead to

 \begin{thm} If one of

 is an integer, then the equation $E_6$ is reducible. \end{thm}